userdashboard/localization/readme.md

     LANGUAGE=fr

+When a language is activated all requests are intercepted with a server script that checks whether the default English content should be swapped out for a transalation.

+Your application server can identify a user's language preference via the `x-language` header added by the proxy script.

 # Improving translations

 The administration interface allows you to edit translations to correct errors.
-If you would like to share your corrected version the administration interface allows you to export the `translations-cache-LANG.json` file, which can be submitted via pull-request to the [localization repository](https://github.com/userdashboard/localization).
+If you would like to share your corrections the administration interface allows you to download your updated `translations-cache-LANG.json` file, which can be submitted via pull-request to the [localization repository](https://github.com/userdashboard/localization).
+Corrected translations are stored in your database so they are accessible to multiple Dashboard server instances.

 # How to run the translation software